WHAT WILL MY CONCERT EXPERIENCE BE LIKE?

 The Florida Orchestra is thrilled to welcome you back!
-For maximum safety and flexibility, we are approaching our 2020/21 season in phases.
-Music Director Michael Francis is dividing musicians into smaller ensembles for shorter concerts with no intermission, open to limited audiences exclusively at the Duke Energy Center for the Arts/Mahaffey Theater in St. Petersburg.
+For maximum safety and flexibility, Music Director Michael Francis is dividing musicians into smaller ensembles for shorter concerts with no intermission, open to limited audiences exclusively at the Duke Energy Center for the Arts/Mahaffey Theater in St. Petersburg.
 The concert experience will be different from your last visit, but you will not be disappointed by the outstanding music.

 Even though Florida is easing restrictions, TFO will be extra cautious and follow CDC guidelines for now, in conjunction with our partners at The Mahaffey Theater in St. Petersburg.
 Our top priority is the health and safety of our guests, musicians and staff.
 Here are the changes you can expect at our concerts:

 PARKING NOTE: Valet will NOT be available.
 Parking is $10 cash only for the Mahaffey parking lot and garage.
 Please use the First Street or Dali Museum entrances.

 FACE MASKS ARE REQUIRED

 - Face coverings covering the nose and mouth will be required for guests, staff and musicians at all times in the Mahaffey Theater.
 Please bring your own mask; disposable ones will be provided if necessary.

 - Patrons may remove masks briefly to drink beverages; woodwind and brass musicians will remove masks to play.
 Please note, drinks are not allowed in the theater.

 - All concerts will be performed only at the Mahaffey Theater.

 - Upon arrival, all patrons will enter through Atrium doors on the southeast side of the Mahaffey for security checks.
 To minimize contact, patrons are encouraged to bring small bags or none at all.